AGILESCIENCE/Agilepy/docs/source/manual/advanced_configuration.rst

    :header: "Option", "Type", "Default", "Required", "Description"
    :widths: 20, 20, 20, 20, 100

-   edpcorrection, float, 0.75, No, "Perform a flux correction based on EDP evaluation for highest energy channels.
+   edpcorrection, float, 0.75, No, "| Perform a flux correction based on EDP evaluation for highest energy channels.
 Default 0.75, otherwise any value between 0 and 1.
-EDP correction is enabled only for E>1000 MeV and if fluxcorrection=1, and only for point sources. flux = flux * edpcorrection" fluxcorrection, int, 0, No, "Perform a flux correction of the flux using the source spectral model and considering that the exposure is calculated with a Power Law with spectral index of 2.1.
+EDP correction is enabled only for E>1000 MeV and if fluxcorrection=1, and only for point sources. flux = flux * edpcorrection" fluxcorrection, int, 0, No, "| Perform a flux correction of the flux using the source spectral model and considering that the exposure is calculated with a Power Law with spectral index of 2.1.
    | 0) no correction
    | 1)  Flux calculation correction for spectral shape in output
    | 2) correction in input and output"